www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_activity_feed.md

 | id | The internal Greenhouse ID of the activity feed note.
 | note | An array of notes associated with this candidate.
 | email | An array of emails sent to and from this candidate.
-| activity | An array of events associated with this candidate
+| activity | An array of events associated with this candidate.
+| visibility* | The visibility setting on the note.
+One of `admin_only`, `public`, or `private`.

+\* - Due to a legacy typo, the response includes the same value as `visiblity`.
+It is safe to ignore this value; but it is maintained for backward compatibility.